-More information will be added to the AEBG website as it becomes available, including updated Q&A documents, further guidance and regulations as program development progresses, funding updates, and an updated calendar of due dates.
+More information will be added to the AEBG website as it becomes available.
 Notices will go out to Consortia Primary Contacts and highlighted notes will be posted on the website when new information is added.
-However, it is recommended that Consortia members check the website regularly for updates: http://aebg.ccco.edu/For-AEBG-Grantees
+However, it is recommended that Consortia members check the website regularly for updates: http://aebg.cccco.edu/For-AEBG-Grantees